caddyserver/caddy/.github/CONTRIBUTING.md

 ## Collaborator Instructions

 Collaborators have push rights to the repository.
 We grant this permission after one or more successful, high-quality PRs are merged!
-We thank them for their help.The expectations we have of collaborators are:
+We thank them for their help.
+The expectations we have of collaborators are:

 - **Help review pull requests.** Be meticulous, but also kind.
 We love our contributors, but we critique the contribution to make it better.
 Multiple, thorough reviews make for the best contributions!
 Here are some questions to consider:
 	- Can the change be made more elegant?